gabesargeant/blog/gabrielsargeant/content/posts/anti-cv-01/index.md

 And depending on what country your flying to, they'll also grab a copy of your fingerprints along the way.

-Can't win, don't try!
+The take away story here is. **Can't win, don't try!**

+The upside, if you don't fly, it's really good for the environment.

 **Problems with trying to counter being detected.**

 Humans have been vilifying those who are different for longer than we've had computers.
 Avoiding facial recognition needs to include a strategy that is either widely adopted, or covert in application.
 So essentially you need to learn, then use covert personal counter survelience techniques to live out your daily life.
-Ask your friends who worked as spies in in East Germany during the 80's.
+If you ask your friends who worked as spies in in East Germany during the 80's.
 Identifying a tail was hard work.
-Shaking it even harder.

-Remember computers don't sleep.
+Shaking it was even harder, and remember computers don't sleep.

+Remember, unless everyone adopts anti FR techniques, it just becomes a signature of you.
+You want to be right in the middle of the bell curve.

 **Target Pattern Analysis.
 Or why use facial recognition technology at all?**